Azad77/backup_hashnode/cl2wc7bfd050su5nv7grndqua.md

 # 4- Write a view

 Open the file polls/views.py For example, we open "Sublime Text" software.
-From File&gt;New Folder&gt; we select: PollProject floder
+From File&gt;New Folder&gt; we select: PollProject folder

 Then put the following Python code in polls/views.py: